RodRitter/S2S-API/README.md

 - `[api]` - Here is the meat of it all.
 The API code lives here

 ## Tech Stack
+I decided to separate the frontend & backend to be mindful of RESTful ideaology

 Frontend:
 - `React`
   - React is my go-to frontend framework.